Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 This page answers that question.

-The Coupled Dirac–Λ System is the Tier-1 dynamical realization of the Tier-0 programme.
+The Coupled Dirac–Λ System is the Layer-4 interface realization of the Tier-0 programme.
 It is a constrained operator system consisting of a Dirac-type carrier encoding geometry, gauge fields, and fermions, coupled through a scale-by-scale capacity inequality to an independent irreversible entropy channel.
 A single ultraviolet anchor fixes the unique normalization.
 Constrained stationarity is enforced through a Karush–Kuhn–Tucker (KKT) framework with a nonnegative measure-valued dual variable.
+The E9** normalization bridge connects the collar boundary spectral data to the absolute gauge coupling, completing the equation set.

 1. The Problem Tier-1 Solves